Assessment of Sexual Function in People With Cancer

 Lifestyle factors, including smoking and substantial alcohol consumption, are also risk factors for sexual morbidity.
 In men, cigarette smoking may induce vasoconstriction and penile venous leakage.
 In large amounts, alcohol is a strong sedative-hypnotic, producing decreased libido and transient erectile dysfunction.

 Pharmacologic treatment for cancer and chronic illness in general is often a necessary and integral component of health maintenance.
 Some pharmacologic treatments, however, may have direct or indirect deleterious effects on sexual function through multiple physiologic and psychologic pathways.
 Pharmacologic agents that may negatively affect sexual response are addressed in the section on pharmacologic effects.
+(Refer to the section on Pharmacological Effects of Supportive Care Medications on Sexual Function in this summary for more information.)
 A number of resources provide further delineation of the mechanisms for changes in sexual function associated with these agents and include listings of specific medications and known effects on sexual function.[4,24-26]

 - Bokhour BG, Clark JA, Inui TS, et al.: Sexuality after treatment for early prostate cancer: exploring the meanings of "erectile dysfunction".
 J Gen Intern Med 16 (10): 649-55, 2001.
 [PUBMED Abstract]